spheronFdn/fns/README.md

 ### Raw Functions

-Raw functions are a crucial part of how FNSjs works.
+Raw functions are a crucial part of how FNSlib works.
 In the function file itself a `raw` and `decode` function both need to be defined, with the export being an object with those properties.
 This allows for the encoding and decoding of contract calls to be split, meaning that multiple calls can be batched together.
 For calling a raw function by itself, the raw and decode functions are stitched together with a provider call.
 This is done